daviddechaux/Kingmaker/readme.md

 - Quote on faction name
 - Quote on element name
 - Faction dropdown on create element
-- Faction change on edit element (ressurces)
-- Change color when faction color change
+- Change color when faction color change <= is that a bug ?

 ## Missing icons
 - Add element button (top right menu)